- Your construction system is the combination of materials used to build the roof, walls and floor of your home.

 Modular or prefabrication construction has several advantages over on-site construction.
 The building or components are fabricated in a controlled factory environment which is cleaner, faster, with no weather interruptions or damage, and results in less material wastage.

 However, consideration is needed for site access and maximum module width.
 Most modular builders have detailed maps that allow them to quickly determine the maximum module size, and all design work must be based on this parameter.
 Crane access and overhead wires are the next major consideration.

 Thermal performance of construction systems

-- can offset their embodied energy by reducing heating and cooling energy use over the life span of the home
+- can reduce heating and cooling energy use

 - are most appropriate in climates with high diurnal (day–night) temperature ranges